-Can you really call your man cave a man cave without a way to easily access your favorite spirits?
+Can you really call your man cave a man cave without a way to easily access your favorite spirits whenever you feel like it?
 No. The answer is no. Sometimes, you just don’t feel like getting up and crossing the room to get another dram of whisky from your home bar.
 That’s why you need to invest in a bar cart.
 Not only are you clearing counter and cabinet space, but you’re making your booze mobile (most of the time).

-Level-up your inner sanctum and impress visitors with one of the best bar carts on the market (we included the pros and cons for each).
+Level-up your inner sanctum and have your visitors thanking you for the privilege of the mere sight of such a beautiful piece of furniture with one of the best bar carts on the market (we included the pros and cons for each).
 Once your cart arrives, play with placement and of your bottles and glassware.
 Pro tip: Add a small jar of fresh herbs and fruit to juxtapose the glow of the spirits.
 And be sure to practice your apartment bartending a couple times before impressing a date or friends.
 And if you need suggestions for stocking your new bar car, check out the winners of The Manual Spirit Awards 2018.

 Best for: Beginners and small apartments